cpbotha/cpbotha.github.io/content/posts/2005-10-05-sorbs-sucks.md

   - Uncategorized

 ---
-I don&#8217;t have the time to explain to you how much [SORBS][1] sucks and how I wish that their servers and their whole organisation would just disappear from the face of the internet, so I&#8217;ll point you at some other reports:
+I don’t have the time to explain to you how much [SORBS][1] sucks and how I wish that their servers and their whole organisation would just disappear from the face of the internet, so I’ll point you at some other reports:

   * [Why SORBS Sucks][2]
   * [SORBS Sucks][3]
   * [Why I agree that SORBS sucks!][4]
-  * [Google results for &#8220;sorbs sucks&#8221;][5]
+  * [Google results for “sorbs sucks”][5]

-One of the GMail MTAs (qmail.gmail.com) has been listed in the SORBS database (due to one jackass sending a mail to a SORBS spamtrap address) and now I haven&#8217;t been able to send mail to a number of my friends and family.
+One of the GMail MTAs (qmail.gmail.com) has been listed in the SORBS database (due to one jackass sending a mail to a SORBS spamtrap address) and now I haven’t been able to send mail to a number of my friends and family.
 Many GMail users will be terribly inconvenienced by this.
-If I want to have the IP delisted, I&#8217;m supposed to pay SORBS $50.
-That&#8217;s extortion!
+If I want to have the IP delisted, I’m supposed to pay SORBS $50.
+That’s extortion!

-I&#8217;ve reported this to Google, I hope that they are able to sort this out quickly.
+I’ve reported this to Google, I hope that they are able to sort this out quickly.
 Experience teaches that SORBS is not very responsive though.
-That&#8217;s yet another reason to boycott them.
+That’s yet another reason to boycott them.

 If you are an ISP or some other SORBS-using instantiation, consider giving them the boot and using a more responsible service like the [Spamhaus DNSBL][6].